This leaflet aims to help you and your family understand more about your cancer treatment.

 You may have a more urgent need to use the toilet and difficulty in holding your bladder and bowels.
 This is because radiotherapy affects the muscles in your pelvic floor which are used when controlling your urges to pass water or stools.
 Doing pelvic floor exercises 3-4 times per day will help to strengthen these muscles and improve these side effects.

-An information booklet called ‘Vaginal care after pelvic radiotherapy’ will be given to you and gives extra information about dilators and pelvic floor exercises.
+An information booklet called ‘Using dilators after pelvic radiotherapy / brachytherapy’ will be given to you and gives extra information about dilators and pelvic floor exercises.

-Please ask for a copy if you have not been given one.
+Please ask for a copy if you have not been given one or follow the link below:

 Research at Leeds Cancer Centre